-In this course, students will embark on an exploration of the emergence, evolution and current state of the global economy, with the aim of understanding the driving forces behind global markets.
-Students will examine the legal, ethical and economic issues of international trade, and the effects of various policies enacted by different governments which affect the activities of multinational organizations.
-In addition, students will explore the strategies and policies employed by governments, multinationals, regulatory institutions and other relevant entities to achieve their varied objectives in a globalized economy.
+In this course, students will explore the emergence, evolution, and current state of the global economy, with an emphasis on the driving forces behind global markets.
+Students will examine the legal, ethical, and economic issues of international trade, and the effects of various policies enacted by different governments that affect multi-national organizations.
+Students will consider the strategies and policies employed by governments, multinational and regulatory institutions, and other entities to achieve their objectives in a globalized economy.